pwittchen/pkup/README.md

 - **macOS**: `brew install python3`
 - **Ubuntu**: `sudo apt-get install python python-pip` (on other **Linux** distros simply use another package manager)
 - **MS Windows**: this solution wasn't tested on MS Windows, but it should work with [Python](https://www.python.org/downloads/) and [Cygwin](https://cygwin.com/install.html).
 Here's a good resource regarding this topic: https://www.davidbaumgold.com/tutorials/set-up-python-windows/.
+Free VMs with Windows for non-Windows users, who want to perform tests, can be downloaded here: https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/.

 Installation
 ------------